jd223-creator/HackRice15/readme.md

 ## Challenges We Ran Into

-Honestly, our biggest challenge was that none of us had ever connected the front-end to the back-end before!
-We spent hours figuring out why the two parts wouldn't talk to each other, finally learning about a browser security rule called CORS and how to fix it.
-Just getting the map to load by figuring out how to use an API token felt like a huge win.
+Our biggest challenge was connecting the front-end and back-end for the first time.
+We spent hours troubleshooting communication errors.
+Honestly, getting the map to load with its API token felt like a huge win for our team or even loading the currency rates.

 ## 🚀 Getting Started